DGP-Automation/ISSUE_TEMPLATES/.github/ISSUE_TEMPLATE/MGMT-publish.md

 ---
 name: [MGMT] Publish
-description: FOR ADMIN USE ONLY.
+about: FOR ADMIN USE ONLY.
 WILL CAUSE A BAN IF NO PERMISSION.
-title: "[MGMT]: Publish Version 1.9.99"
+title: '[MGMT]: Publish Version 1.9.99'
-labels: ["publish"]
+labels: publish
-assignees:
+assignees: "Lightczx"
-  - Lightczx
 ---

   ## 创建版本